12 Amazing Essential Oils For Congestion

 Formulated to be safe and immensely effective for little ones (and adults), this is the best kids essential oil for congestion.
 Its calming, relaxing aroma may help your child feel emotionally and physically better.

 Roll-On’s – Our pre-diluted roll-on essential oils are ideal to use topically.
 Simply swipe the roll-on along your throat, neck, and clavicle.
 That way, you’ll keep the aroma close, and be able to inhale it for hours to come.
 Because it is pre-diluted, you don’t have to worry about upsetting sensitive skin.

 Diffusion – Fill your essential oil diffuser with water and the manufacturer’s recommended amount of oil.
 For best results, start by diffusing for 30 minutes to an hour, and see how your symptoms progress.

 Personal inhale – Have sensitive family members, roommates or guests?
 Skip the ultrasonic diffuser and fill your personal inhaler with a few drops of our Breather Easier synergy blend instead.
 Inhale it throughout the day as needed.

 While it can be tempting to double up on dosage when your nasal passage is clogged and you feel like you have a sinus infection, it’s better not to overwhelm your system when you’re already feeling ill.
-To use these essential oils for congestion (including essential oils for colds), stick to recommended dilutions and let the EOs gently improve your symptoms.
+To use these essential oils for congestion (including essential oils for colds), stick to recommended dilutions, and let the EOs gently improve your symptoms.

 Caution: Any essential oil listed above with the * symbol are not considered safe for young children.

 - Mulyaningsih, Sri et al. “Antibacterial activity of essential oils from Eucalyptus and of selected components against multidrug-resistant bacterial pathogens.”
 Pharmaceutical Biology 49.9 (2011). https://pubmed.ncbi.nlm.nih.gov/21591991/